Frequently Asked Questions

 These are two different degree streams and have different application requirements.
 If you are applying for a degree in Music Education or Musicology, you are a Master of Arts applicant.
 If you are applying for a degree in Composition, Instrumental/Vocal Performance, Instrumental/Choral Conducting, Opera, or Jazz Studies, you are a Master of Music applicant.

-All applications for CSULB are routed through CSUMentor.
+All applications for CSULB are routed through CalStateApply.
 It is the central California State University application page.
-To begin your application, go to https://secure.csumentor.edu/admissionapp/grad_apply.asp.
+To begin your application, go to https://www.calstate.edu/apply.
 Choose the appropriate semester.
 Make sure your computer settings are set to allow pop-ups.
 This application is fairly long and you are able to save each section as you go and work on it over a series of sessions.
-Pay the application fee directly through CSUMentor once you have completed your application.
+Pay the application fee directly through CalStateApply once you have completed your application.

 For any MM degree performance degree (Instrumental/Vocal Performance, Conducting, Opera Studies, Jazz Studies, Percussion) you must include a pre-screening video that shows you performing.
 This is due at the time of your application (January 15).
-You can send a DVD or upload a weblink.
-To upload your materials electronically, go to:
+You can send a DVD or send a link to email@example.com.